6 Warnings to Heed When You Explore NZ on Wheels

 Tutukaka, which is also the departure point for diving the Poor Knights Islands

 Random fences covered with shoes, bras and more, such as this one in Cardrona

 Lake Matheson, 5km from Fox Glacier village

-I got myself a tidy Japanese sedan and wrote these tips from this perspective, but if you’re looking to rent a camper van, check out Young Adventuress’ post.
+I got myself a tidy Japanese sedan and wrote these tips from this perspective, but if you’re looking to rent a camper van, check out the link to Two Wandering Soles‘ guide.
 More tips and itineraries are available at DriveSafe.
 You can use the AA’s Visiting Driver Training Programme to familiarise yourself with the road conditions and markings.